From April 2023 to November 2024 one or two weekend a month

 7 provide cleaning instructions for implants,

-8 explain procedures of Professional Mechanical Cleaning (PMC) for remaining teeth and implants,
+8 explain procedures of Professional Mechanical Cleaning (PMC) for remaining

-9 perform procedures of professional mechanical cleaning (PMC) for remaining teeth and implants,
+9 perform procedures of professional mechanical cleaning (PMC) for remaining

-10 explain treatment methods of peri-implant mucitis/peri-implantitis,
+10 explain treatment methods of peri-implant mucositis/peri-implantitis,

 11 explain CIST (cumulative interceptive supportive therapy).